tkksharif/tkksharif.github.io/content/authors/admin/_index.md

 role: ''
 organizations: []
-bio: "A PhD candidate in population genetics at the University of Kansas, with a track record of launching non-profit and for-profit companies in sub-Saharan Africa.\nAn entrepreneur, fundraiser and advocate supporting patients with Sickle Cell Disease worldwide.
+bio: "A PhD candidate in population genetics at the University of Kansas, with a track record of leading non-profit and for-profit companies in sub-Saharan Africa.\nAn entrepreneur, fundraiser and advocate supporting patients with Sickle Cell Disease worldwide.
 Proven international leadership and project management experience that combines business strategy acumen with technical understanding, knowledge of public